comfort48/NAT-Application/README.txt

 	Input: 2 files named "NAT" and "FLOW" - These names are hardcoded into the application.
 	Output: output is written to a file named OUTPUT.txt in the directory of the NAT_Application.

 3) How to run: - I tested on a Linux machine (UBUNTU) which has "make" installed.
-If you don't have make isntalled, just compile the  NAT_Application.cpp using "g++ NAT_Application.cpp" and run using "./a.out" command
+If you don't have make installed, just compile the  NAT_Application.cpp using "g++ NAT_Application.cpp" and run using "./a.out" command

 	If "make" command works fine in your PC, Just go into the directory "NAT_Application" then, run the command "make" - This command compiles and runs the nat_application.
 Once done, check the OUTPUT.txt file for the translated addresses.